Are There Different Types Of Cognitive Therapy?

 The definition of cognitive therapy psychology is that it is a short-term form of cognitive therapy that is based around changing the way that people think about things while also changing how a person feels emotionally.
 This is a pretty broad definition, but it rings true.
 A cognitive-behavioral therapist is going to be working with patients to change their thought patterns, behaviors, and much more.
 Cognitive treatment can help people to stop focus on the negative aspects of their lives, allowing them to feel more positive and to naturally work toward healing.
+Dr. Aaron Beck is known as the father of CBT, and he became widely known for replacing Freudian analysis in the world of therapy and in many international universities.

 Cognitive-Behavioral Play Therapy

 Even parents will be able to benefit from this cognitive therapy.
 It can be used to teach parents how to communicate with their children better by playing with them.
-It is a variant of cognitive-behavioral therapy that has helped many children and families.
+It is a variant of broad range cognitive-behavioral therapy that has helped many children and families.

 Aversion therapy is traditionally used to help treat patients who are managing substance use.
 It is a commonly used treatment method know as a CT method to help alcoholics and those who manage substance use issues.
 This cognitive therapy works by teaching patients to associate what they are addicted to something extremely unpleasant.
 If patients can start associating alcohol with something that makes them uncomfortable, then they will eventually experience a cognitive change and start to avoid alcohol.